s3db/s3db/README.txt

 Please see http://www.s3db.org for installation, use and requirements

 Contact
-Jonas S. Almeida or Helena Deus at: jalmeida@uab.edu or helenadeus@gmail.com .
+Jonas S Almeida, Egiebade Iriabho or Helena F Deus at: jalmeida@uab.edu, bade@uab.edu or helenadeus@gmail.com .